lemlac/mulem/docs/reference.md

 f()                  -- Error: f expects 1 argument.
 ```

-Overload a function by redeclaring it with `or` before its name.
-The first set of parameters to match will go.
+Instead, one function can be defined with multiple definitions using `fn is`.
+The next patterns will have function signatures and their bodies.
+The first function signature to match will go.
+This can also work for lambda functions.

 ```
+safeDivide = fn is
-safeDivide(x: float, y: float if y != 0.0): float =
+| (x: float, y: float if y != 0.0): float =
     x / y
-or safeDivide(x: float, y: float): float =
+| (x: float, y: float): float =
     0.0
 ```